kubernetes/website/content/en/releases/patch-releases.md

 Please give us a business day to respond - we may be in a different timezone!

-In between releases the team is looking at incoming cherry-pick requests on a weekly basis.
+In between releases the team is looking at incoming cherry pick requests on a weekly basis.
 The team will get in touch with submitters via GitHub PR, SIG channels in Slack, and direct messages in Slack and [email](mailto:release-managers-private@kubernetes.io) if there are questions on the PR.

-## Cherry-Picks
+## Cherry picks

-Please follow the [cherry-pick process].
+Please follow the [cherry pick process][cherry-picks].

-Cherry-picks must be merge-ready in GitHub with proper labels (eg: approved, lgtm, release note) and passing CI tests ahead of the cherry-pick deadline.
+Cherry picks must be merge-ready in GitHub with proper labels (e.g., `approved`, `lgtm`, `release-note`) and passing CI tests ahead of the cherry pick deadline.
 This is typically two days before the target release, but may be more.
-Earlier PR readiness is better, as we need time to get CI signal after merging your cherry-picks ahead of the actual release.
+Earlier PR readiness is better, as we need time to get CI signal after merging your cherry picks ahead of the actual release.

-Cherry-pick PRs which miss merge criteria will be carried over and tracked for the next patch release.
+Cherry pick PRs which miss merge criteria will be carried over and tracked for the next patch release.

 ## Support Period